115 minutes read

 One common way of combining simpler distributions to define probability distribution is to construct a mixture distribution.
 A mixture distribution is made up of several component distributions.
 On each trial, the choice of which component distribution should generate the sample is determined by sampling a component identity from a multinoulli distribution:

-\[\color{orange}{P(\mathrm{x}) = \displaystyle\sum_i P(c = i) \ P(\mathrm{x} | c = i) \tag{21}}\]
+\[\color{orange}{P(\mathrm{x}) = \displaystyle\sum_i P(c = i) \ P(\mathrm{x} | c = i) \tag{21}}\]where $P(c)$ is the multinoulli distribution over component identities.

 """